kreenasheth-sys/kreenasheth-sys/README.md

 > **Turning “we think” into “the data suggests.”**

-I enjoy taking a question, getting lost in the data for a while, and eventually coming back with an answer—or at least a much better question.
+I enjoy taking a question, getting lost in the data for a while, and eventually coming back with an answer or at least a much better question.

 ---